Italian Renaissance sculpture

 While church sculpture continued to provide more large commissions than any other source, followed by civic monuments, a number of other settings for sculpture appeared or increased in prominence during the period.
 Secular portraits had previously mostly been funerary art, and large tomb monuments became considerably more elaborate.
 Relief panels were used in a number of materials and settings, or sometimes treated as portable objects like paintings.
 Small bronzes, usually of secular subjects, became increasingly important from the late 15th century onwards, while new forms included the medal, initially mostly presenting people rather than events, and the plaquette with a small scene in metal relief.

 Michelangelo's Pietà, completed in 1499.

 Luca della Robbia, Resurrection, glazed terracotta, 1445.

-The term "sculptor" only came into use during the 15th century; before that sculptors were known as stonecarvers, woodcarvers and so on.
+The term "sculptor" only came into use during the 15th century; before that sculptors were known as stonecarvers, woodcarvers and so forth.
 Statua ("statue", and the art of making them) was another new Italian word, replacing medieval terms such as figura, simulacrum and imago, also used for painted images.